Operation HOPE CEO and Founder John Hope Bryant

 –President Bill Clinton

-John Hope Bryant is a ‘silver rights’ entrepreneur and businessman, author, thought leader, philanthropist, and the founder, chairman, and chief executive officer of Operation HOPE.
-In 1994 Bryant was named one of TIME Magazine’s 50 (Leaders) for the Future and he has also received an Oprah’s Angel Network award.
-Bryant has been an advisor to the last three sitting U.S. presidents and the last five U.S. presidents have recognized his work.
+A TIME Magazine 50 (Leaders) for the Future (1994' cover story), and an Oprah's Angel Network award recipient, John Hope Bryant is a ‘silver rights’ entrepreneur and businessman, author, thought leader, philanthropist and the founder, chairman and chief executive officer of Operation HOPE.
+Bryant has been an advisor to the last three sitting U.S. presidents, whose work has been recognized by the last 5 U.S. presidents.

-Former U.S. President Bill Clinton described Mr. Bryant in his bestselling book GIVING, saying, “John Bryant is a 41 year-old whirlwind of ideas and action.
+Former U.S. President Bill Clinton described Mr. Bryant in his bestselling book GIVING saying, “John Bryant is a 41 year-old whirlwind of ideas and action.
 Lean, intense, focused, and completely positive in his belief in the potential of poor people to prosper, with ‘a hand up and not a hand out."
-John Hope Bryant is currently one of the most authoritative and compelling advocates for poverty eradication in America.
+John Hope Bryant is one of the most authoritative and compelling advocates for poverty eradication in America today.

 In his private business, Bryant leads Bryant Group Cos., and serves on the corporate board of NYSE Euronext publicly listed Ares Commercial Real Estate Corporation (ACRE), a division of $60 billion private equity firm Ares Capital Management.

 Bryant also serves on advisory boards for the NYSE Euronext Financial Literacy Advisory Committee, the Gallup Government Leadership Academy, the Kaplan University Business School, and the Desmond Tutu Center.
 Bryant is also a regular contributor for the Huffington Post and LinkedIn Influencers.